liquid-collective/liquid-collective-protocol/natspec/interfaces/IOracleV1.md

 Removes an address from the oracle members.

-*Only callable by the adminstrator*
+*Only callable by the adminstratorModifying the quorum clears all the reporting dataRemaining members that have already voted should vote again for the same frame.*

 #### Parameters